sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Health Check
-<>{: #health-check-op title="Health Check"}
 As time passes, it is important that the Manager maintains knowledge of all registered component's current operational status.
-The health check operation describes the efforts taken by the Manager to maintain the most up-to-date inventory of it's component roster, and to potentially alert users or other outside systems of unavailable components.
+The health check operation describes the efforts taken by the Manager to maintain the most up-to-date inventory of it's component roster, and to potentially trigger events to users or outside systems (e.g. a SIEM or SOAR) indicating unavailable components.

 - Interaction Type: Directed (Request/Response)
 - Source Component: Manager